Shri Shivraj Ashtak: Subhedar (2023)

 Subedar Tanaji Malusare leaves Raiba's marriage and first goes to battle to conquer Kondhana fort and fights like a lion, after conquering the fort the fort is named Sinhagad.

 Shivrayancha Chhava (2024)

-The second Chhatrapati of the Maratha Empire, Sambhaji Maharaj, commonly known as Shambhuraje, ruled from 1681 to 1689.
+The second Chhatrapati of the Maratha Empire Sambhaji Maharaj, commonly known as Shambhuraje, ruled from 1681 to 1689 and is the subject of the movie.
 Chhatrapati Shivaji Maharaj, the Maratha Empire's founder, had him as his eldest son.